oncody/civ-board-game-2010/README.md

 Have an army figure end its movement in a city center and then remove it from the board.
 Add a fortification tile on that city center (may of 1 per city).
 The next time this city is attacked consume the token to gain a +2 combat bonus.

 ### Scouts
 This figure exists to further your economy.
-It can create new cities (at the start of the turn) and it can send all income on the square beneath it home to a friendly cit.
-It cannot enter squares containing huts, villages, or enemy figures.
+It can create new cities (at the start of the turn) and send resources on the square it's occupying home to a friendly city.
+It cannot enter squares containing huts, villages, enemy figures, or enemy cities (but can enter squares containing enemy buildings, wonders, and nobles).
+When scouts are blockading a building, wonder, or noble, they can send home any resources printed on that building.

+Resources a scout can send home:
+1. Resources (Wheat, Silk, Incense, Iron)
+1. Coins
+1. Trade
+1. Production
+1. Culture

 #### Caravans
 Have a scout figure end its movement in a city center and then remove it from the board.
 Add a caravan tile on that city center (max of 1 per city).
 The caravan tile can be consumed to gain an additional 2 production.